magento/merchdocs/src/marketing/social-plugins.md

 1. On the _Admin_ sidebar, go to **Content** > Elements > **Blocks**.

-1. In the upper-right corner, click tap **Add New Block** and do the following:
+1. In the upper-right corner, click click **Add New Block** and do the following:

     - Enter a descriptive **Block Title** for internal reference.
 For example: `Facebook Like Button`.